wh-alice/mig_visualstudio/vs/debugger/how-to--use-graphics-diagnostics-with-an-arm-device.md

 ---
-title: "How to: Use Graphics Diagnostics with an ARM Device | testtitle" ms.custom: "" ms.date: "10/19/2016"
+title: "How to: Use Graphics Diagnostics with an ARM Device" ms.custom: "" ms.date: "10/19/2016" ms.prod: "visual-studio-dev14"
-ms.prod: "visual-studio-dev14"